OMO-NOSA/Restaurant-app/Readme.md

 ### Description
-A GXP App on React Native and Expo
+A Restaurant App on React Native and Expo

 ### Dependencies
 * expo cli